alexfoohc/TheBoringCounter/index.md

 - Straight to the point, no complicated paths to use it.

 ## Screenshots
-Here is how it looks on the iPhone 12 Pro Max
+This is how it looks

 ![Screenshot](Screenshots/Screenshot1.png)
 ![Screenshot](Screenshots/Screenshot2.png)